-The political maelstrom which has engulfed the UK had been widely anticipated, with the Government struggling to sell the draft agreement with the EU to its own Cabinet and to both the Tory backbenches and the DUP.
+The political maelstrom which has engulfed the UK had been widely anticipated, with the UK government struggling to sell the draft agreement with the EU to its own cabinet and to both the Tory backbenches and the DUP.
 The next few weeks will mark a period of intense debate on the terms of the draft deal.
-And we will see if the deal survives during the turmoil, something that is very far from being certain.
+And we will see if the deal survives during the turmoil – something that is very far from being certain.

 The first point is that the ‘deal’ is made up of two distinctive elements.
 The first is the detailed 585-page Withdrawal Agreement – the legal document sanctioning the terms of the UK’s withdrawal from the EU.
 The second is the much shorter outline political declaration, which is not a binding international treaty and sets the outline of where the UK and EU might set off in their negotiations after 29 March on their future relationship.

-Much of the controversy since the deal was made public has actually been as much about the draft political declaration and the direction of travel after 29th March 2019, as about the Withdrawal Agreement.
+Much of the controversy since the deal was made public has actually been as much about the draft political declaration and the direction of travel after 29 March 2019, as about the withdrawal agreement.

 For those who support a softer Brexit, such as continuing membership of the single market and customs union (Norway+) outcome, the main problem is that the political declaration leads us into a ‘blind Brexit’.
 We would be on an uncertain path towards an unknown destination.

 As we do not know when the temporary customs arrangement will come to an end, it’s difficult to estimate the economic impact.
-However, we do know that unless the UK continues to align its regulations with the EU there will be significant losses in goods trade such as manufacturing; and, with Northern Ireland continuing to be in regulatory alignment with the EU, this will lead to some issues of managing the parallel NI and GB markets.
-For services, the political declaration mentions work on equivalence measures, but is very vague indeed on where we will end up.
+However, we do know that unless the UK continues to align its regulations with the EU there will be significant losses in goods trade such as manufacturing.
+With Northern Ireland continuing to be in regulatory alignment with the EU, this will lead to some issues of managing the parallel NI and GB markets.
+For services, the political declaration mentions work on equivalence measures, but it is very vague indeed on where we will end up.

 Are other solutions possible even at this stage?
 There is one ‘desirable’ route and two routes which can be best marked ‘impossible’ and ‘mad’.

-The ‘mad’ route is advocated by those, primarily in the ERG and DUP, who continue to believe that ‘no deal’ is a better outcome.
+The ‘mad’ route is advocated by those, primarily in the European Research Group and DUP, who continue to believe that ‘no deal’ is a better outcome.
 Actually this is the case for which the economic modelling was always very clear.
 Most estimates of the long-run effects of operating under WTO rules were that UK GDP could suffer by 7-8.5% relative to remaining in the EU by 2030.